docsforadobe/illustrator-scripting-guide/docs/jsobjref/scripting-constants.md

 ## CropOptions

-The style of a document’s cropping box
+The style of a document's cropping box

 | Value                  | Description   |
 |------------------------|---------------|